 In states with collective bargaining, contract negotiations provide an opportunity for educators and their unions to involve the larger school community in the vision they want for their school and neighborhood.
-Instead of being alone, and isolated in negotiations, the community rallies around educators, which builds our power for good—for all of us.
+Instead of being alone and isolated in negotiations, unions join together with parents, and the community, which builds our power.

 When we unite and demand specific changes for our schools, everyone benefits.

 When we expand the continuum of bargaining, we build power, and go on the offense in order to fight for social and racial justice, for our kids, for our schools, for our communities, and for the future.

 Class-size reduction, limits on testing, and access to nurses, counselors and librarians will change our students’ lives forever.
 We won this victory through our unity, our action, and our shared sacrifice.”

 It’s All on the Table

 With Bargaining for the Common Good, we not only fight for better pay and benefits for educators, we also fight for students and communities.

 When the stakeholders come together, they can determine what their community needs.
 NEA members have successfully used the Bargaining for the Common Good strategy to win:

 No Matter Where You Live

 Bargaining for the Common Good works in areas that have collective bargaining and areas that don’t.
 The mechanics may differ, but the fundamentals are the same.